1st Rhode Island Regiment: Legacy

 There is a monument to the 1st Rhode Island Regiment at Patriots Park in Portsmouth, Rhode Island, on the Battle of Rhode Island site.
 This monument lists names, maps, and details of all who fought in the Battle of Rhode Island.
 The 1st Rhode Island regimental flag is preserved at the Rhode Island State House in Providence.

-Colonel Greene and Major Flagg are buried at the First Presbyterian Church in Yorktown, New York, where there is a large monument in their honor, about two miles north of the site of their deaths.
-There is also a Monument to First Rhode Island Regiment made of stone next to Greene's marker to honor the Black soldiers who died defending him; this memorial was added to the African American Heritage Trail of Westchester County in 2004.
+Colonel Greene and Major Flagg were buried in unmarked graves at the Crompond Presbyterian Burying Ground in Yorktown Heights, New York, several miles north of the site of their deaths.
+In 1900, the State of New York erected a large burial place marker over their graves.
+Nearby, the Monument to the 1st Rhode Island Regiment was installed in 1982, honoring the memory of the African American soldiers who died in battle and whose burial location is unknown; this memorial was added to the African American Heritage Trail of Westchester County in 2004.

+In the center of Yorktown Heights, the Pines Bridge Monument was dedicated in 2018.
+A heroic sculpture by noted sculptor Thomas Jay Warren depicts three figures—Col. Christopher Greene and two of his soldiers—an African American and a Native American.